robinplantey/robinplantey.github.io/_projects/rfid.md

 ## **The Proxmark3**

 This device is the RFID swiss army knife.
-Initially developped for research, the hardware and software has been continuously improved by a community of security researchers and enthusiasts.
+Initially developed for research, the hardware and software has been continuously improved by a community of security researchers and enthusiasts.
 While the official proxmark3 is relatively expensive, there exists a chinese version, so-called "proxmark3 easy", which is a lot cheaper and, for most purposes, just as functional.
 In particular it can run the famous nested and hardnested attacks on Mifare classic chips.
 Equipped with the [ICEMAN firmware](https://github.com/RfidResearchGroup/proxmark3), the proxmark3 easy is an affordable, powerful and I dare say user-friendly RFID pentesting tool.

 ![Proxmark3 running Iceman Firmware](/assets/img/pm3.png){: class="inline-image"}